gvwilson/tidynomicon/README.md

 ## Audience

-**Padma**, 28, has been using Python and Pandas for the last four years to analyze agricultural production in southeast Asia.
-She has just completed her PhD and accepted a job with a development bank whose staff use R instead.
-Padma wants learn how do the things she has been doing in Python: read data, clean it, explore it, model it, and present it.

-**Dafydd**, 37, has been building performance dashboards for a logistics company using Django and D3.
+**Padma**, 27, has been building performance dashboards for a logistics company using Django and D3.
-The company has just hired some data scientists who use R, and Dafydd would like to try building some dashboards in Shiny.
+The company has just hired some data scientists who use R, and she would like to try building some dashboards in Shiny.
-He doesn't need to know much about statistics---the analysts will take care of that---but he wants to learn enough of the language to tidy up their packages.
+She isn't a statistical expert, but she's comfortable doing linear regression and basic time series analysis on web traffic, and now wants to learn enough about R to tidy up the analysts' code and make them shine.

 Derived constraints:

-- Learners understand loops, conditionals, writing and calling functions, lists, and dictionaries, can load and use libraries, and can use classes and objects, but do not know how to create new classes or how to use higher-order functions.
+- Learners understand loops, conditionals, writing and calling functions, lists, and dictionaries, can load and use libraries, can use classes and objects, but have never used generic functions and will need a refresher on higher-order functions.
-- Learners understand mean, variation, correlation, and other basic statistical concepts, but are not familiar with statistical tests.
+- Learners understand mean, variation, correlation, and other basic statistical concepts, but are not familiar with advanced machine learning tools.
 - Learners are comfortable creating and interpreting plots of various kinds.
 - Learners have experience with spreadsheets and with writing database queries that use filtering, aggregation, and joins, but have not designed database schemas.
-- Learners have no experience building web applications and are not familiar with version control systems or unit testing.
+- Learners have built web applications and are familiar with version control systems and unit testing.
-- Learners know how to use a text editor but have never used an IDE.
+- Learners currently use a text editor like Emacs or Sublime rather than an IDE.
-- Learners are willing to spend half an hour on the basics of the language, both because they understand the utility and as a safety blanket, but will then be impatient to start tackling real tasks.
+- Learners are willing to spend an hour on the basics of the language, both because they understand the utility and as a safety blanket, but will then be impatient to start tackling real tasks.